SaltySeaSlug/snippet-manager/README.md

 ## Features

 - Easily add, update, and delete your snippet records.
-- SQLite database storage.
+- SQLite database for storage instead of file storage.
 - Syntax highlighting for code snippets.
+- Print snippets.
+- Manage authors, contact info, and languages for snippet records.

 ## Planned Features

-- Importing and exporting of snippet records.
+- [ ] Importing and exporting of snippet records.
-- Manage authors, contact info, and languages for those records.
-- Search engine that can search by keywords, languages, authors, or all three.
+- [ ] Search engine that can search by keywords, languages, authors, or all three.
-- Keyboard shortcuts.
+- [ ] Keyboard shortcuts.
-- Open other databases for viewing or editing.
+- [ ] Open other databases for viewing or editing.
-- Create backups of the loaded database.
+- [ ] Create backups of the loaded database.
-- Manage databases separately in a multi-user environment.
+- [ ] Manage databases separately in a multi-user environment.
-- Auto and manually check for updates from within the program.
+- [ ] Auto and manually check for updates from within the program.
-- Language filter to filter out everything except what you want to see.
+- [ ] Language filter to filter out everything except what you want to see.
+- [ ] Autosave.
+- [ ] Additional language support.
+- [ ] Cross platform version.
+- [ ] Different snippet views.

 [Snippet Manager]: http://www.snippetmanager.net/